Jesse Little: Early career

 A native of Sherrills Ford, North Carolina and a third-generation racer, Little began his racing career in quarter midgets at the age of seven, moving up to Bandoleros in 2007 and Legends cars in 2009.
 He won the 2010 USAC Eastern Focus Young Guns midget car championship, and in 2011 competed in the UARA Stars late model series.

 NASCAR

 Little made his debut in NASCAR competition at the age of fifteen, competing in seven K&N Pro Series East events in 2012; driving a family-owned No. 97 Chevrolet, he was the youngest driver ever to start a race in the series.
 He returned to the K&N Pro Series East full-time in 2013, driving for Coulter Motorsports; he finished in the top-ten eight times on his way to the series' Rookie of the Year award.
 He returned to K&N East competition again in 2014, winning his first race at New Hampshire.
 Little raced in the K&N East series on a part-time basis in 2015, winning at Iowa Speedway with Hattori Racing Enterprises.

-In 2015, he added a limited schedule in the Camping World Truck Series in a partnership with ThorSport Racing.
+In 2015, Little added a limited schedule in the Camping World Truck Series in a partnership with ThorSport Racing.